U.S. retail sales barely rise; import prices drop

 The Commerce Department said retail sales edged up 0.1 percent last month, the smallest rise since February.
 Data for July was revised higher to show sales rising 0.7 percent instead of the previously reported 0.5 percent gain.

-The modest increase in retail sales suggests that high gasoline prices could be pulling spending away from other categories.
 Economists polled by Reuters had forecast retail sales increasing 0.4 percent in August.
 Retail sales in August advanced 6.6 percent from a year ago.

 Excluding automobiles, gasoline, building materials and food services, retail sales nudged up 0.1 percent last month after an upwardly revised 0.8 percent jump in July.
 These so-called core retail sales correspond most closely with the consumer spending component of gross domestic product.